Allegheny-Computer-Science-203-S2020/cs203-S2020-conduct/conduct.md

 ### Decisions

-Detailed paragraph describing the category. (delete when added paragraph)

-When a decision is going to be made the following criteria should be considered.
-As a collective most people in a group should agree upon a given proposal before making the final decision.
+A majority of people in a group should agree upon a given decision before it can be implemented.
+Decisions should be made on the basis of supporting evidence that show that the choice would be reasonable and productive.
+When a choice is being disputed in a group an online poll can be used to make the decision with a simple majority.
+A 3/4th majority of the group must agree on a proposal in order for a decision to be made and implemented.
+If a group or team leader is unsure about making a decision they should immediately defer to a TA or the professor.

 * **Acceptable Conduct (A):**
   * *Members shall*
-    * Ask the TAs or the Professor if you're concerned about a decision.
-    * Make decisions with all students input included.
+    * Take into account everyones input in the decision making process.
-    * Stay flexible and be willing to change a decision if beneficials.
+    * Stay flexible and be willing to change if beneficial.
+    * Report errors or bugs to the appropriate team members.
+    * Defer to the Professor or teaching assistants when concerned about a decision.
+    * Use online polls to reach a consensus about a decision.

 * **Unacceptable Conduct (U):**
   * *Members shall not*
-    * A team leader should not be the only one considering and making decisions.
+    * Let the team leader individually make major decisions.
-    * Complaints should not be made without reason, and to the professor and TAs.
+    * Make decisions without evidence showing that it would likely be benefitial.
+    * When a decision is made you must comply and implement it based on the agreement.
+    * Directly contradict the formerly agreed upon decision.
+    *
     *

 * Postmortems
 * Conflicts